dgwhited/guardduty-runbooks/runbooks/execution-runtime-suspicioustool.md

 **Default severity: Variable**

-The severity of this finding can be either high or low, depending on whether the detected suspicious tool is considered to be dual-use or is it exclusively for offensive use.
+The severity of this finding can be either high or low, depending on whether the detected suspicious tool is considered to be dual\-use or is it exclusively for offensive use.

  * **Feature:** Runtime Monitoring